Daehyun10/Diffmentor/README.md

 DiffMentor is a beginner-friendly AI Pull Request mentor for GitHub.
 It reviews PR diffs and returns Markdown with severity labels, clear reasoning, fix suggestions, example code, test ideas, confidence, and learning notes.

-> DiffMentor is not just "AI found problems."
-It explains code review like a friendly senior developer so the author can learn while fixing the PR.

 ## Features

 - Web UI built with Next.js and Tailwind CSS